Maxdgf/Learn-Multiplication-Game/README.md

 # Learn Multiplication Game

-A simple mobile📱unity game where you need to keep a bird🐦 in the air by solving multiplication examples without letting it fall.
+A simple mobile📱**Unity** game where you need to keep a bird🐦 in the air by solving multiplication examples without letting it fall.

 ## Gallery🖼️